 (b) It is objected that this preaching is theatrical.
-The bishop of London once asked Garrick, the celebrated play-actor, why it was that actors, in representing a mere fiction, should move an assembly, even to tears, while ministers, in representing the most solemn realities, could scarcely obtain a hearing.
-The philosophical Garrick well replied, "It is because we represent fiction as reality, and you represent reality as a fiction."
-This is telling the whole story.
-Now what is the design of the actor in a theatrical representation?
-It is so to throw himself into the spirit and meaning of the writer, as to adopt his sentiments, make them his own, feel them, embody them, throw them out upon the audience as living reality.
-And now, what is the objection to all this in preaching?
+The Bishop of London once asked Garrick, the celebrated actor, why it was that actors, in representing a mere fiction, should move an assembly, even to tears, while ministers, in representing the most solemn realities, could scarcely obtain a hearing.
+The philosophical Garrick well replied: "It is because we represent fiction as reality, and you represent reality as a fiction."
+47 This is telling the whole story.
+Now, what is the design of the actor in a theatrical representation?
+It is so to throw himself into the spirit and meaning of the writer, as to adopt his sentiments, and make them his own: to feel them, embody them, throw them out upon the audience as a living reality.

+Now, what is the objection to all this in preaching?
 The actor suits the action to the word, and the word to the action.
-His looks, his hands, his attitudes, and everything are designed to express the full meaning of the writer.
-Now this should be the aim of the preacher.
-And if by "theatrical" be meant the strongest possible representation of the sentiments expressed, then the more theatrical a sermon is, the better.
+His looks, his hands, his attitudes, and everything, are designed to express the full meaning of the writer.
+Now, this should be the aim of the preacher.
+And if by "theatrical"

+be meant the strongest possible representation of the sentiments expressed, then the more theatrical the sermon is, the better.
 And if ministers are too stiff, and the people too fastidious, to learn even from an actor, or from the stage, the best method of swaying mind, of enforcing sentiment, and diffusing the warmth of burning thought over a congregation, then they must go on with their prosing, and reading, and sanctimonious starch.
-But let them remember, that while they are thus turning away and decrying the art of the actor, and attempting to support "the dignity of the pulpit," the theatres can be thronged every night.
-The common-sense people will be entertained with that manner of speaking, and sinners will go down to hell.
+But let them remember, that while they are thus turning away and decrying the art of the actor, and attempting to support the "dignity of the pulpit," the theaters can be thronged every night.
+The common sense of the people will be entertained with that manner of speaking, and sinners will go down to hell.

 6. A congregation may learn how to choose a minister.

-When a vacant church are looking out for a minister, there are two leading points on which they commonly fix their attention.
+When a vacant

+Church is looking out for a minister, there are two leading points on which attention is commonly fixed:
-- (a) That he should be popular. - (b) That he should be learned.

-That is very well.
-But this point should be the first in their inquiries - "Is he wise to win souls?"
-No matter how eloquent a minister is, or how learned.
-No matter how pleasing and popular in his manners.
-If it is a matter of fact that sinners are not converted under his preaching, it shows that he has not this wisdom, and your children and neighbours will go down to hell under his preaching.
+- 1. That he should be popular. - 2.
+That he should be learned.
+These are very well.
+But the point that should be the first in their inquiries is: "Is he wise to win souls?"
+No matter how eloquent a minister is or how learned, no matter how pleasing and how popular is his manners, if it is a matter of fact that sinners are not converted under his preaching, it shows that he has not this wisdom, and your children and neighbors will go down to hell under his preaching.

-I am happy to know that many churches will ask this question about ministers.
-And if they find that a minister is destitute of this vital quality, they will not have him.
-And if ministers can be found who are wise to win souls, the churches will have such ministers.
+I am happy to know that many Churches will ask this question about ministers, and if they find that a minister is destitute of this vital quality, they will not have him.
+And if ministers can be found who are wise to win souls, the Churches will have such ministers.
 It is in vain to contend against it, or to pretend that they are not well educated, or not learned, or the like.
-It is in vain for the schools to try to force down the throats of the churches a race of ministers who are learned in everything but what they most need to know.
-The churches have pronounced them not made right, and they will not sustain that which is notoriously so inadequate as the present system of theological education.
+It is in vain for the schools to try to force down the throats of the Churches a race of ministers who are learned in everything but what they most need to know.